ShaheerSajid/RISCV/README.md

  - -DITERATIONS=1000
  - -DPERFORMANCE_RUN=1

 I faced some problems in running the coremark benchmark.
-Please note that the CRC of list, matrix, and state
+Please note that the CRC of list, matrix, and state did not come out as expected.
+There is some problem during compilation when short integers are used
 ## Project

 ### Folder Structure